PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 There isn't a direct replacement for the full Padlet functionality, but there are many tools suitable for particular use cases.
 These tools also avoid the accessibility issues associated with Padlet.

 We will add examples of use cases here over the next few days.
+If you're still not sure of the best replacement after reading this guide, please [contact us](mailto:vle-support@york.ac.uk) to discuss your particular use case.

 !!!
 Tip

     Do not use non-supported external tools; there is no University support available, and they have not been assessed for data security, service reliability or accessibility compliance.
 This poses a risk to users.

-### Collecting responses and comments
+### Gathering group or individual work outputs: text-based

 Padlet can be used to collect individual or group responses to tasks and questions, often using the *Column* layout.
 Example uses include:

-- topics for a revision session
 - summaries of group discussion for plenary
-- outputs of tasks (eg. find a relevant journal paper)
+- examples of a given item (eg. journal paper)
+- student-created quiz questions for their peers

 #### Example Padlet: groupwork discussion summaries